gina7484/nii2jpg/README.md

 ## Python Usage

+We have 2 versions.
+The first version is as same as the original library (https://github.com/alexlaurence/NIfTI-Image-Converter).
+It converts a sinle NIfTI image into series of 2D jpg images.
+The second version is modified from the original library, which converts each file in a given folder into series of 2D jpg images.
+It selectively produces 2D images within the z index range indicated in the csv file.

+### First verion (master branch)
 1. Let's run the file and start converting images! **Please ensure that your output folder ends with a slash to avoid errors.**

 ```